 - "Accident Prone - Keeping Companies Out of Harm's Way," Business Mexico (July 1996)

-- “Infrastructure Investment Opportunities in the U.S. under the Obama Administration,” moderator of the panel presentation at the Annual Institute of the International Law Section, State Bar of Texas, Houston, Texas (March 2009)
+- “Infrastructure Investment Opportunities in the U.S. under the Obama Administration,” Moderator, Annual Institute of the International Law Section, State Bar of Texas, Houston, Texas (March 2009)

 - “Buying and Selling Wind Power Assets: Acquisition Financing,” Wind Power Finance and Investment Summit, San Diego, California (February 2009)